OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 When the user creates a new message or appointment, Outlook will load the files specified in the manifest to handle the `OnNewMessageCompose` and `OnNewAppointmentOrganizer` events.
 Outlook on the web will load the `autorunweb.html` page, which then also loads `autorunweb.js` and `autorunshared.js`.

 The `autorunweb.js` file contains a version of the `insert_auto_signature` function used specifically when running on Outlook on the web.
 The [setSignatureAsync() API cannot be used in Outlook on the web for appointments](https://docs.microsoft.com/javascript/api/outlook/office.body?view=outlook-js-preview#setSignatureAsync_data__options__callback_).
-Therefore `insert_auto_signature` inserts the signature into a new appointment by directly writing to the body text of the appointment.
+Therefore, `insert_auto_signature` inserts the signature into a new appointment by directly writing to the body text of the appointment.

 The `autorunshared.js` file contains the `checkSignature` function that handles the events from Outlook.
 It also contains additional code that is shared and loaded when the add-in is used in Outlook on the web and Outlook on Windows.
 On Outlook on Windows, this file is loaded directly and `autorunweb.html` and `autorunweb.js` are not loaded.